Spjak/DungeonsAndMarkdown/README.md

 Details on the full list of snippets and examples of their effects, can be found on the Dungeons & Markdown [homepage](https://dungeonsandmarkdown.spjak.com)

 ## Known issues
+* Apostrophes and other special characters are not handled properly when saving to HTML
 * Images and external links may not render properly in the preview, due to sandbox limitations.

 ## Release Notes